All Episodes

 You wouldn't believe the amount of money you come up with every year.

-And so we everything is done differently here from the way conventional wisdom standard operating procedure for this kind of enterprise takes place.
+And so everything is done differently here from the way conventional wisdom standard operating procedure for this kind of enterprise takes place.

 There's nothing that goes on other than what happens in these three hours.

-75 to 99 dollars, you get a t-shirt.
+$75 to $99, you get a t-shirt.

 It's the athletic gray shirt, black hat, gray and white EIB logo, one size fits all.

-Now the hat is decorated with the official EIB signature and 2016 logo in contrasting embroidery, and it's also one size fits all.
+Now, the hat is decorated with the official EIB signature and 2016 logo in contrasting embroidery, and it's also one size fits all.

-And the EIB hat is a one size fits all.
+And the EIB hat is a one-size-fits-all.

-All of this is at Rushlimbaugh.com.
+All of this is at rushlimbaugh.com.

-Now let's get started with some of the news.
+Now, let's get started with some of the news.

 One of the big things on the Republican side is that Trump has canceled trips to Colorado, the state convention of Colorado, and a trip to California in order to stay in New York and campaign.